zheng-wang/irontest/README.md

 `java -jar <jarFilename> server config.yml`

-To verify the application is successfully launched, open a web browser (Chrome is preferred), and go to Iron Test home page http://localhost:8081/ui (no ending '/').
+To verify the application is successfully launched, open a web browser, and go to Iron Test home page http://localhost:8081/ui (no ending '/').

+Though the UI is crossing browsers, Google Chrome is preferred as it is the main browser that is used to test the application.

 If this is the first time you launch the application, you will see two new folders created under `<IronTest_Home>`.